Throwing a party? Skip the balloons to help save wildlife

 While balloons may add some fun to your party, they've also become known for wreaking havoc on wildlife and the environment.
 As the saying goes, what goes up must come down.
 And when wayward balloons come down, they don't usually find their way into a nearby trash can.

-Latex balloons are classified as biodegradable, but they can take between six months and four years to break down, according to the Environmental Nature Center.
+Latex balloons are classified as biodegradable, but they can take between six months and four years to break down, according to Wild Cumberland!
 Long before they begin to biodegrade, they can cause problems for wildlife.

 One such problem is that birds, turtles and other wildlife can mistake balloons for food, which can cause injuries or even kill the animals, according to the U.S. Fish and Wildlife Service.
 Balloon strings, too, can cause devastating injuries to wildlife when they become stuck or entangled in them, much like fishing line.